maxitech/FirstReactApp/README.md

 # Personal Portfolio

 This is a simple React application that serves as a fictional personal portfolio.
-It showcases the developer's profile, interests, and contact information.
+It showcases the developer's profile, interests, and contact information

 ## Features